deliveroo/deliveroo.engineering/sass-css.md

 ## Do not style ids

-CSS `#something` values have very high specificity.
+CSS `#something` values have very high [specificity](http://www.w3.org/TR/selectors/#specificity).
 Style with classes.
 In fact, use `#id`s as sparingly as possible.

-## Do not style javscript classes
+## Do not style JavaScript classes

 We have a convention of using `.js-hook-for-behaviour` classes to target JS.
 Don't style these, even if if means creating 'parallel' classes for styling.

 ## Do not use images for gradients

-There's no need when we have CSS gradients at our disposal.
+There's no need when we have CSS gradients at our disposal that work across all major browsers, including IE.

 ## Do not transform text server side